coldfix/website/2015/05/16/bison-c++11.rst

     namespace yy {
         class parser {
         public:
-            parser(yy::scanner*, ParserCallback*);
+            parser(yy::scanner* input, ParserOutput* output);
             int parse();
         };
     }

-The callback is a simple interface to return results.
+The output callback is a simple interface to return results.
 The scanner argument is used to retrieve a stream of tokens by calling its ``lex`` method repeatedly.

 The Bison parser is defined in the file ``bison.y``.
 This file is structured similar to the Flex file discussed above: It has three sections